-THE AUTOMATIC CALIBRE
+THE SELEWINDING CALIBRE

 Calibres 3120 and 3129 by Audemars Piguet are selfwinding movements.
-The movements of the wrist produce the energy required for them to function.
+Wrist movements produce the energy required for it to function.

 This energy, harnessed by a 22 carat gold oscillating weight, is transmitted to the mainspring by a gear-train.